joeldmott/Instacart_Project/README.md

 Recently, Instacart has faced challenges with more competition and the decline of pandemic-era grocery shopping order frequency, while evolving to contend with unpredictable restocking issues.

+## Project Goals
+I expand the use of this dataset to grocery chains with their own delivery/curbside services by using correlations with reordering to help promote new products.

+Specifically, I present three business recommendations based on which aspects of an Instacart dataset have the strongest correlations with popular, reordered groceries.
+These correlations may also help inform restocking, ways to simplify reordering, and predictions of future orders.

+This project's presentation may be found [here.](https://github.com/joeldmott/Instacart_Project/blob/main/presentation.pdf)

 ## Instacart dataset
 In 2017, Instacart held a competition on Kaggle.com with an anonymized dataset containing over three million order records.
 It's too large to include in this repo, but can be found here: